scriptscrypt/solana-app-kit/CONTRIBUTING.md

-# Contributing to Solana Social Starter
+# Contributing to Solana App Kit
 We love your input!
-We want to make contributing to Solana Social Starter as easy and transparent as possible, whether it's:
+We want to make contributing to Solana App Kit as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code